Skip to main content

 };

-Every DOM element adds to the rendering cost.
-Minimizing the DOM is necessary to reduce the render cost.
+Every DOM element increases the rendering cost.
+Minimizing the DOM is necessary to reduce this cost.
 Furthermore, optimizing HTML might help us code faster, avoiding minor UI bugs.

 There are some examples of minimizing the DOM: